eekcoopuw/jobmon/docsource/advanced_usage.rst

 ********
 Sometimes a user may not be able to accurately predict the runtime or memory usage of a task.
 Jobmon will detect when the task fails due to resource constraints and retry that task with with more resources.
-The default resource scaling factor is 50% for m_mem_free and max_runtime_sec unless otherwise specified.
-For example if your max_runtime for a task was set to 100 seconds and fails, Jobmon will automatically retry the Task with a max runtime set to 150 seconds.
+The default resource scaling factor is 50% for memory and runtime unless otherwise specified.
+For example if your runtime for a task was set to 100 seconds and fails, Jobmon will automatically retry the Task with a max runtime set to 150 seconds.
+Users can specify how they percentage they would like runtime and memory to scale by.

 For example::

-    from jobmon.client.templates.unknown_workflow import UnknownWorkflow as Workflow
-    from jobmon.client.templates.bash_task import BashTask
+    import getpass
-    from jobmon.client.api import ExecutorParameters
+    from jobmon.client.tool import Tool

-    my_wf = Workflow(
-        workflow_args="resource_starved_workflow",
-        project="proj_scicomp")

-    # specify SGE specific parameters
-    sleepy_params = ExecutorParameters(
-        num_cores=1,
-        m_mem_free="1G",
-        max_runtime_seconds=100,  # set max runtime to be shorter than task runtime queue="all.q",
-        executor_class="SGEExecutor",
-        resource_scales={'m_mem_free': 0.6, 'max_runtime_seconds': 0.6})
-    sleepy_task = BashTask(
-        # set sleep to be longer than max runtime, forcing a retry
-        "sleep 120",
-        # job should succeed on second try.
-The runtime will 160 seconds on the retry
-        max_attempts=2,
-        executor_parameters=sleepy_params)
-    my_wf.add_task(sleepy_task)

     # The Task will time out and get killed by the cluster.
 After a few minutes Jobmon
-    # will notice that it has disappeared and ask SGE for exit status.
-SGE will
+    # will notice that it has disappeared and ask Slurm for an exit status.
+Slurm will
     # show a resource kill.
-Jobmon will scale the memory and runtime by 60% and retry the
+Jobmon will scale the memory and runtime by the default 50% and
-    # job at which point it will succeed.
+    # retry the job at which point it will succeed.

+    user = getpass.getuser()

+    tool = Tool(name=resource_resume_tutorial)

+    wf = tool.create_workflow(name=resource_resume_wf, workflow_args="wf_with_resource_retries")

+    retry_tt = tool.get_task_template(
+        template_name="resource_retry_tutorial_template",
+        command_template="{arg}",
+        node_args=["arg"],
+        task_args=[],
+        op_args=[]
+    )

+    retry_task = retry_tt.create_task(
+                        arg="sleep 110"
+                        name="retry_task",
+                        # job should succeed on second try.
+The runtime will 135 seconds on the retry
+                        max_attempts=2,
+                        compute_resources={
+                            'cores': 1,
+                            'runtime': '90s',
+                            'memory': '1Gb',
+                            'queue': 'all.q',
+                            'project': 'proj_scicomp'},
+                        cluster_name="slurm"
+                    )

+    wf.add_task(retry_task)

     my_wf.run()

 .. _jobmon-resume-label: